 You will find the details for each one in the following.

-Soba noodle is a Japanese traditional noodle and originally made from only buckwheat flour and water, and it's called Juwari Soba.
+Soba noodle is a Japanese traditional noodle and was originally made from only buckwheat flour and water, and it's called Juwari Soba.
 (By the way, udon noodle is made from flour.)

-But it contains no gluten and not easy to make the shape and keep the quality.
+But it contains no gluten and is not easy to make the shape and keep the quality.
 That's why flour is added to increase gluten.

 - Juwari Soba (十割そば) - 100% buckwheat flour